 The route follows a clifftop path all the way to Filey Brigg.
 It’s possible to divert down to Cornelian Bay and Cayton Bay if you fancy some time on the beach.
 For much of the route, the path is very close to the edge of the cliffs.
 So if you have children, take extra care and if you have a dog make sure it is on a lead.

-The is the final (or first) section of the Cleveland Way and is a relatively easy walk with some beautiful coastal scenery.
+This the final (or first) section of the Cleveland Way and is a relatively easy walk with some beautiful coastal scenery.

 Scarborough to Cayton Bay

 From The Spa, head south and walk along the seafront path.
 Walk past the Sun Court Cafe and then on past the Star Disk.
 Just past here and before a slipway the path climbs up to Wheatcroft Cliff.
 Have a look back there are some great views of Scarborough from here.
-The path weaves through a golf course and continues along Frank Cliff overlooking Cornelian Bay.
+The path then weaves through a golf course and continues along Frank Cliff overlooking Cornelian Bay.
 The route is then diverted up onto Osgodby Hill (this is clearly signposted) and then descends Tenants Cliff towards Cayton Bay.
 The path then follows the top of the cliff at Cayton Bay.

 Lebberston Cliff and Gristhorpe Cliff.

 The walk now climbs up to its highest point, the headland at the southern end of Cayton Bay – Lebberston Cliff.
 Note the path here is not fenced on the seaward side and is quite close to the edge and some steep drops.
-There are stunning views from here down back to Cayton Bay, and beyond to Scarborough.
+There are stunning views from here back down to Cayton Bay, and beyond to Scarborough.

 Rounding the headland the path descends slightly before rising again to Gristhorpe Cliff and passing the Blue Dolphin Caravan site.
 Obviously, this was built close to the cliff edge so that guests staying at the site could enjoy the splendid sea views, but it does “intrude” on the walk a little bit.
 Fortunately, you’re soon past the site and back to open countryside.

 I have never seen anybody down on the beach here.
 Apparently, it is possible to descend to sea level at Castle Rocks and Yons Nab just past Lebberston Cliff.
 I have never tried this – there doesn’t seem to be an obvious path or route down.
 Certainly, there is no route down to the beach below the Blue Dolphin, as Gristhorpe Cliff is quite steep and perilous.
 Maybe you can walk around the foot of Lebberston Cliff at low tide from Cayton Bay.
-If you do know of a route down to the beach, perhaps you’d be good enough to leave a comment.
+If you do know of a route down to the beach, perhaps you’d be good enough to leave me a message.

 Newbiggin Cliff and North Cliff